sfarr-epcc/gromacs_bpg/docs/cookbook/cookbook.rst

-As well as general guidance applicable to whatever machine you may be running GROMACS on, the performance cookbook provides concrete examples showing how to obtain good performance on a number of specific PRACE (and in future EuroHPC) machines, both as an illustration of the application of general best practice process for obtaining good performance, and to promote efficient usage of the named machines.
+As well as general guidance applicable to whatever machine you may be running GROMACS on, the performance cookbook provides concrete examples showing how to obtain good performance on a number of specific PRACE and EuroHPC machines, both as an illustration of the application of general best practice process for obtaining good performance, and to promote efficient usage of the named machines.
 The cookbook also provides a reference set of (near)